 Lawrence authorities: More arrests likely in Christmas Eve slaying

 Jan.
-17—The Lawrence County Sheriff's Office made a second arrest related to a Christmas Eve slaying and said more arrests are expected in the case.
+18—The Lawrence County Sheriff's Office made a second arrest related to a Christmas Eve slaying and said more arrests are expected in the case.

 Eldon Cordera Shelton, 32, of Lawrence County was charged with first-degree hindering prosecution on Thursday and remains in Lawrence County Jail.
 His bail has been set at $15,000.